Kitware/CMake/Help/command/add_custom_target.rst

   (``CMakeLists.txt`` file).
 They will be brought up to date when the target is built.

+  Use the :command:`add_dependencies` command to add dependencies on other targets.

 ``SOURCES``
   Specify additional source files to be included in the custom target.
   Specified source files will be added to IDE project files for